 “Create boundaries and a routine for them,” she says.
 “Don’t give them access to the entire house initially.
 Maybe make them a cozy place in the kitchen or work with them on crate training.
 Be sure to let them outside or take them on a walk before you leave and then immediately when you return.
-Making sure that a new pet learns that going to the bathroom when they are outside gets them lots of positive rewards is key.”
+Making sure that a new pet learns that going to the bathroom when they are outside earns lots of positive rewards is key.”

 Browning, my beagle-labrador mix, slept in his crate until he was about 10 months old.
 Then, like a baby who outgrows a crib, he didn’t want to sleep there anymore and was quite vocal about it.
 I got Finley, a beagle-cocker spaniel mix, when he was 4 months old, and he never really got attached to his crate.

-But Sydney, my Australian shepherd-corgi mix, is now 9 and still loves her crate.
-She sleeps in it every night and it’s her safe space.
-I often find her curled up there taking a nap.
+But Sydney, my Australian shepherd-corgi mix, is 11 and still loves her crate.
+She sleeps in it every night, and it’s her safe space.
+I often find her curled up there, taking a nap.

 Puppy training 101: Obedience

 Thorpe encourages owners to wait until their puppies are 12-15 weeks old before starting formal obedience training.
 She also suggests they attend four or more puppy socialization classes and start working with their puppies at home before attending obedience classes.